 In this article, I will tell you about nutrition portions, and which foods you can eat to build muscles.

 So here are my top 10 picks of foods to build muscles.

 Eggs are the cheapest and one of the best sources of protein and fats.
 This should be your diet who eat eggs .
-1 whole egg contains 6g protein, 5g fat, 0.6g carbohydrates.
+1 whole egg contains 6g protein, 5g fat, and 0.6g carbohydrates.

 2) Chicken breast

-Chicken breast is the leanest and good source of protein and the best for non-vegetarians.
+Chicken breast is the leanest and most good source of protein and the best for non-vegetarians.
 You can add up to your requirements.
 100gm chicken breast contains 31 gm protein, 3.6 gm fat, and 0gm carbohydrates.

 Oats are made from whole wheat, it is a complex carbohydrate that gives you energy for a long time.
 It is a good source of fiber also.
 100 gm of oats contains 68g carbohydrates,6.5g fats, and 13 g protein.

 Paneer is a good source of protein and fats for vegetarians, it has all essential amino acids in it.
 Per 100 gm paneer contains 22 gm fat, 20gm protein, and 6gm carbohydrates.